Doncic breaks Mavs' triple-double record, beats Williamson

 Doncic breaks Mavs’ triple-double record, beats Williamson

+DALLAS (AP) — Just five days after his 21st birthday, Luka Doncic continued to etch his name in the Dallas Mavericks’ record book.

+And in his first matchup against fellow young star Zion Williamson, Doncic got the last word — and the win.

-DALLAS (AP) — Luka Doncic scored 30 points and broke Dallas’ career triple-double record with his 22nd, helping the Mavericks hold off the New Orleans Pelicans 127-123 in overtime Wednesday night.
+The second-year star scored 30 points and broke Jason Kidd’s franchise record for career triple-doubles with his 22nd, helping the Mavericks hold off the New Orleans Pelicans 127-123 in overtime Wednesday night.

-Doncic added 17 rebounds and 10 assists, and Kristaps Porzingis had 34 points and 12 rebounds in the nationally televised matchup between young stars Doncic and Zion Williamson.
-Williamson scored 21 points in 35 minutes in the first back-to-back of his NBA career.

-Doncic broke Jason Kidd’s record for triple-doubles just five days after his 21st birthday.
+The nationally televised matchup between Doncic and Williamson lived up to the hype.
+Doncic had 17 rebounds and 10 assists, and his 3 with 1:10 to play in overtime snapped a 118-118 tie and gave the Mavericks the lead for good.

+And he did it with a nagging thumb injury that required X-rays after the game.

+“I think my game is progressing,” Williamson said.
+“Still getting my legs under me, just learning the game.
+The NBA, these are the best players in the world.
+They’re smart.
+They have high IQs for the game.
+They have scouting reports, so I think it’s just bringing something new to the table every game.”

 Brandon Ingram led New Orleans with 27 points, but fouled out in overtime.
-Lonzo Ball added 25.
+Lonzo Ball added 25, including shooting 7 of 9 on 3-pointers.

 The Pelicans’ Nicolo Melli sent the game to overtime with a tying 3 with 7.4 seconds left after missing his first six 3s of the game.